drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 `photos of Mark Zuckerberg`

+- Facebook also has OCR features.
+That means you can find images by searching for the text contained in it.

-- You can find an account's ID by looking at the source code of it.
+- You can find an account's ID by looking at the source code of it, or by going to [findmyfbid](https://findmyfbid.me/).

 Other options: